Third Age Learning in Burlington

 3ALB presents series of stimulating and enlightening presentations designed to appeal to a broad range of interests in the senior community.
 (Multiple research studies indicate that, for this community, preventing cognitive decline is perhaps the best strategy for aging well.)

 Each presentation series consists of 8 lectures offered over a period of 8 weeks.
-When the project is fully implemented we anticipate offering two Fall and two Winter series, for a yearly total of 32 lectures.
+We currently offer a Fall and a Winter series, for a yearly total of 16 lectures.

 Each weekly meeting consists of:

 - An information-rich, entertaining, 45-minute presentation delivered by a subject matter expert, typically accompanied by slides or some other visual augmentation